Chazorino/intro-to-programmability/python_three_exercise/structure.md

 ```

 Above code defines a function for each of the functionalities we want to provide and then calls the
 `interface()` function for the user to interact with our application.
+Create a new file `main.py` which we will use to implement all five functions.

 Next, let's write the user interface.